 - Different style and size lanterns decorated with greenery.

 - Driftwood trees with sand dollars hanging from branches.

 - Burlap wrapped red Amaryllis

 6. Several varying size conch shells

-7. Clear vases, different sizes, filled with sand with a shiny christmas ornament on top.
+7. Clear vases, different sizes, filled with sand with a shiny Christmas ornament on top.

-Now You’re Ready to Enterain
+Now You’re Ready to Entertain

 Now that you have chosen your style and put together your materials to decorate, the final picture becomes very clear.

 You started with a theme, gathered item you already had to use in your theme.
 You used your creativity to add the items needed to pull off your project.

 Your Christmas fireplace mantel is beautiful.